minhhoangbui/minhhoangbui.github.io/aboutme.md

 subtitle: On my way becoming successful
 ---

-My name is Minh-Hoang Bui, a junior data scientist.
+My name is Minh-Hoang Bui, a deep learning engineer.

 I graduated from Department of Electrical and Electronic Engineering of Ho Chi Minh University of Technology, one of the most prestigious engineering school in Vietnam.
 During my bachelor, I studied about signal processing, embedded